The 10 Best CRMs List

-You should have a plan to keep them coming back, which might include marketing touchpoints like staying “in touch” through eNewsletters or a social media presence; engage in events or activities within your community; have your very best people in customer-facing roles so that each transaction is impeccable; listen to all feedback, positive and negative; make sure you are easy to contact by phone, email, and mail; and so on.
+You should have a plan to keep them coming back, which might include marketing touchpoints like staying “in touch” through email marketing or a social media presence; engaging in events or activities within your community; having your very best people in customer-facing roles so that each transaction is impeccable; listening to all feedback, positive and negative; making sure you are easy to contact by phone, email, and mail; and so on.

-So how can you possible navigate all of this on your own?
+So how can you possibly navigate all of this on your own?
 Small businesses often have tight budgets and limited manpower.
-That’s why you might be considering CRM softwares for small business.
+That’s why you might be considering CRM software for small businesses.

 The best CRM systems are determined by the following list of criteria.

 - User Interface (UI): Does it offer clear, well-designed displays and intuitive navigation?
 For CRMs, the ability to customize the interface is a top consideration—can you easily edit the fields, pipelines, and sales processes?
 Often the ability to customize the interface is only available in higher-level pricing plans.

 - Usability: CRMs can be really complex tools, so I look for ones that are user-friendly and easier to learn.
 I look at the ease of use of each CRM and whether it offers tutorials, training, and user support through multiple channels.

 - Features & Functionality: How many of the key CRM features and functions does it provide, and how powerful are they?
 Specifically, I looked for: